SoftBank’s China strategy wobbles as key bets disappoint

-HONG KONG/BEIJING (Reuters) - For SoftBank Group Inc (9984.T), financial technology firm OneConnect’s IPO should have been a vindication of an aggressive China investing strategy.
+HONG KONG/BEIJING (Reuters) - For SoftBank Group Inc, financial technology firm OneConnect’s IPO should have been a vindication of an aggressive China investing strategy.

-Instead, embarrassed bankers had to slash the offering size and cut its price as investors baulked at a business model seen too reliant on majority owner Ping An Insurance (601318.SS).
-The IPO valued OneConnect at $3.7 billion, about half its worth last year when SoftBank’s Vision Fund invested $100 million, and its stock was down slightly in its debut on Friday.
+Instead, embarrassed bankers had to slash the offering size and cut its price as investors baulked at a business model seen too reliant on majority owner Ping An Insurance.
+The IPO valued OneConnect at $3.7 billion, about half its worth last year when SoftBank’s Vision Fund invested $100 million, and its stock finished flat in its debut on Friday.

 Its unlisted portfolio has also had problems.
 The Vision Fund in February invested $1.5 billion in Guazi.com, valuing the second-hand car dealing platform at more than $9 billion.